We know that it can be difficult to know exactly where to start with finding Keywords for your WordPress site.

 Your snippet in the search results is an advert for your business – and done properly, it should be shown to someone that’s your target customer and who is interested in your product or service.

-If you rank high for keywords that don’t deliver this type of customer, you’re just going to see high bounce rates – a site high bounce rates soon starts to slip in the results.
+If you rank high for keywords that don’t deliver this type of customer, you’re just going to see high bounce rates – a site with high bounce rates soon starts to slip in the results.

 Creativity is needed.